 Again, this all depends on the needs and goals of your agency.
 If your agency doesn’t feel comfortable putting your brand name on someone else’s digital agency services, or you really prefer a certain third party service because they pair well with your values or they have an unparalleled expertise in a specific segment of digital marketing (or whatever the reason may be), then you may want to go through a third party.

 Maybe their price is right or they are offering you a great deal, be careful that the cost savings outweigh and any possible cons.
 As they say, you get what you pay for, so make sure you don’t pay for what you get.
-Make sure you do a thorough vetting process and ask as many questions as possible to make sure they have a stellar on-boarding process and are really good at handling your clients—as good, if not better, than your agency does.
+Make sure you do a thorough vetting process and ask as many questions as possible to make sure they have a stellar on-boarding process and are really good at handling your clients—as good, if not

 One thing to watch out for:

 If you are debating using a white-label agency or

 Similar to the conversation above in regards to white-label digital marketing software: Do you have any issues with putting your brand on another company’s digital agency services?
 There is a risk in doing so, and it is important to do your due diligence to choose the right white-label agency to partner with.
 If there is a problem with customer service, or any errors are made, the customer will place the blame on you because your name is on the line.

 That being said, choose a solid agency, one where that won’t happen.
 I suggest weighing the pros and cons of white-labeling.
 Do the pros outweigh the cons?
 If so, then the next step should be a process of comparing white-label digital agencies.
 Do they offer all of the services you were wanting to add?
 Vet them out until you find the right match for your company

 Now, if you want to look at adding both software and services, and if you want a good mix of both worlds, you may want to consider some type of white-label marketplace to make managing white-label products, packages, and more in an easy to use, all in one place.